 Our solar co-ops bring new people into the market and create a group dynamic that encourages homeowners to “pull the trigger” and go solar.
 The co-ops raise awareness about solar and challenge the narrative that solar is prohibitively expensive, difficult, or complicated.
 We make going solar mainstream!

 Although each solar co-op works with only one installer, we typically see a boost in business for the entire local market surrounding our co-op.
-Around 30 percent of our qualified co-op participants end up going solar through their co-op.
-Many of the other 70 percent use what they learned during the co-op process to go out and solicit proposals on their own.
+Around 20 to 30 percent of our qualified co-op participants end up going solar through their co-op.
+Many of the rest of the group use what they learned during the co-op process to go out and solicit proposals on their own.
 Combined with the buzz created by our information sessions, public outreach efforts, and the surge in local solar installations, this drives up installs for area installers who aren’t servicing the co-op.
-This “ripple effect” in the local market typically lasts for at least a year after we have finished a co-op.
+This “ripple effect” in the local market can last for several months to a year after we have finished a co-op.

 For example, Rockville, Maryland saw a spike in solar installations in 2015 and 2016 when we launched the Rockville Solar Co-op.
 The number of residential solar units in the county more than doubled from 2014 to 2015, with five times more non-co-op systems installed than co-op systems.

 In Montgomery County, Maryland, solar installations spiked after the Montgomery Solar Co-op in 2015, with five non-co-op systems installed for each co-op participant who went solar.

 Using co-ops to grow your company